guoyang9/LXMERT-VQACP/README.md

 # LXMERT for VQA-CP and VQA.

 This repo made a few modifications to support both VQA-CP and VQA datasets.
 Please find more details at the original LXMERT [code](https://github.com/airsplay/lxmert).

-We mainly use this repo to implement our paper, more details will be introduced shortly.
+We mainly use this repo to implement our paper - Loss Re-scaling VQA: Revisiting the Language Prior Problem from a Class-imbalance View.

 # Pre-trained models